10 Crime-Thriller Books Like The Guest List

 For example, there are scenes when West is doing interviews outside, and you hear birds chirping and immersive.
 But the story of Sadie is extremely powerful.
 It is a raw and honest depiction of revenge, sexual abuse, and missing women.
 Also, it handles all of these topics in a not sensationalized way, which is the most important aspect of this book.

-The story has many layers because not only are we finding out about what happened to Maddy through Sadie’s eyes, we are watching her develop as a character.
-Then we are also finding out what happened to Sadie through West’s perspective.
+The story has many layers because not only are we discovering what happened to Maddy through Sadie’s eyes, but we are also watching her develop as a character.
+Then, we are also finding out what happened to Sadie through West’s perspective.
 I’d highly recommend it if you’re interested in dark mysteries and a fan of The Guest List.

 Sadie